Dennayz/Bank-Account-Application/README.md

 - savings account holders are given a safety deposit box, identified by a 3 digit number and accessed with a 4 digit code
 - checking account holders are assigned a debit card with a 12 digit number and a 4 digit PIN
 - both accounts will use an interface that determines the base interest rate
-  - savings accounts will use.25 points less than the base rate
+  - savings accounts will use .25 points less than the base rate
   - checking accounts will use 15% of the base rate
 - the showInfo() method should revel relevant account information as well as information specific to the Checking account or Savings account.